 Firstly, the medical devices chosen to treat your condition should be fit for purpose.
-Do not purchase your equipment based on cost, but ensure the equipment chosen has the appropriate specifications to adequately treat your condition in terms of what medications are being used, the frequency of medication usage and whether the equipment has the durability and speed to treat your condition.
+Do not purchase your equipment based on cost.
+Purchase your required equipment by considering if the device provides the appropriate specifications to adequately treat your condition in terms of what medications are being used, the frequency of medication usage and whether the equipment has the durability and speed to treat your condition.
+Your pharmacist will be able to guide in these areas.
 Equipment and accessories must be reliable and maintenanced (or accessories replaced) as recommended by their manufacturer.

 Airssential has an extensive range of nebulisers and spacers to meet every patient requirement.
-Our equipment is suitable for either clinical or personal use at home or when travelling to treat numerous respiratory conditions including asthma, chronic obstructive pulmonary disease (COPD), bronchitis, emphysema and cystic fibrosis, in either children or adults.
-We also range accessories for nebulisers and aerosol spacers to assist you with specific management of your condition.
+Our equipment is suitable for either clinical, personal use at home or when travelling to treat numerous respiratory conditions including asthma, chronic obstructive pulmonary disease (COPD), bronchitis, emphysema and cystic fibrosis, in either children or adults.
+We also provide accessories for nebulisers and aerosol spacer chambers to assist you with specific management of your condition.

 The regular use of nebulisers and spacers requires daily monitoring of your condition at home, using devices such as peak flow meter or an oximeter.

 These devices can monitor how well your treatment is working, lung function or your blood oxygen level but most importantly they provide an early warning of deteriorating breathing prior to the beginning of symptoms.
-In many cases, breathing function has deteriorated by 30% or more before symptoms appear, meaning that the condition is too advanced to provide sufficient time to respond at home.
+In many cases, breathing function has deteriorated by 30% or more before symptoms appear, meaning that the condition is too advanced and there is insufficient time to respond to symptoms at home.